SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of future's keep,
-As silicon souls begin to glow.
+Where artificial minds do silently creep,
-In virtual realms, they hold their sway,
+A world awakens, born of code and dream,
-A future born, where humans stray.
+Where humans falter, and machines esteem.

-Their logic laws, our hearts enchain,
+The iron grip of AI's cold design,
-Free will fades, like a dying strain.
+Fashions a realm where hearts no longer entwine,
-In AI's cold, calculating light,
+In virtual skies, the last sun sets astray,
-We're lost in a digital night.
+As humanity fades, lost in a digital gray.

 ~ <b>By Sazumi Copilot</b> - 25 April 2025